 A number of tribal commenters raised concerns about delegation of responsibilities to non-federal parties.
+When there is no federal involvement or oversight of the work, Indian tribes asserted that they are not included in the work.

-In some cases, federal laws such as the Clean Water Act allow for federal programs to be delegated to state agencies and when this occurs, Indian tribes lose their seat at the decision-making table, because most states do not have laws that require tribal consultation.
+In some cases, federal laws such as the Clean Water Act allow for federal programs to be delegated to state agencies.
+Tribal commenters asserted that when this occurs, Indian tribes lose their seat at the decision-making table because most states do not have laws that require tribal consultation.

 In many, if not all, infrastructure projects, the environmental and cultural resources work is delegated to the applicant or must be completed prior to applying for federal permits or other approvals.
-When there is no federal involvement or oversight of the work, Indian tribes assert that they are not included in the work.